 Today’s sophisticated consumer looks to shop in a modernist architectural space with an industrial flare.
 The modernist aspect of this is key, in lieu of the on-going technological revolution.
-With consumers having so many other options availed to them online, it is necessary to rethink the overall shopping experience.
+With consumers having so many other options available to them online, it is necessary to rethink the overall shopping experience.
 Usher in the future of retail, the ubiquitous “concept store.”
 Gone are the days of the overwhelming department stores.
 This generation wants to know where our clothes, furniture and accessories are designed and made, and more about the designers themselves.
 Innovative brands with unique design ideas create the experience-based alternative lovingly known as the concept store.

 Many are familiar with the stories behind the famous couture scene in Paris, yet little has been told about its net-a-porter beginnings.
 Post-World War II France saw immigrant Jewish and Chinese communities begin to create among many businesses, the business of fashion.
 With the movement came many factories and ateliers in the now famous Marais area.
-Although many factories have since been moved to other neighborhoods or even outside of Paris to reduce costs, many remain and others are being transformed into spectacular concept stores.
+Although many factories have since been moved to other neighbourhoods or even outside of Paris to reduce costs, many remain and others are being transformed into spectacular concept stores.
 The old factories and ateliers have an open-air loft feel, giving them a beautiful contrast to the typical Parisian ancient stone buildings and structures.
 The luminous but cozy feeling showcases many of its belle opaque steal framework and exposed wood framework.
 It is as if the architect Mr. Eiffel himself kissed the buildings with his touch of modernism and controversy at the same time.

 The concept store, which has been described as a meticulously curated collection of items tied together to express a theme or lifestyle, is making its mark.
 In the 1990’s Colette burst onto the Paris fashion scene and it seemed the brand was ahead of every trend, for years on a league of its own.
 We now have many new concept stores focusing on fashion and design.
 These stores are meant to inspire and often have cafes or libraries adjacent to them to create a sense of community.
 Although the theme of a concept store may change, sponsored by a different innovative brand as often as each month, the structure of the building is the one constant, and a direct contributor to its allure.